kazurayam/UsingMaterialsInKatalonStudio/README.md

 # Solution

 The [`Materials`](https://github.com/kazurayam/Materials) library implements the  `com.kazurayam.materials.MaterialRepository` object.
-A test script in Katalon Studio can ask `MaterialRepository` to resolve path for a *material* for you.
+A test script in Katalon Studio can ask the  `MaterialRepository` object to resolve path for a *material* for you.
 The path would be in the format as follows:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`